rc9000/lemmy-community-copy/README.md

-# Lemmy Instance Community Synchronizer
+# Lemmy Community-Following Synchronizer

-Use the `lemmy-js-client` library to synchronise communities (subs) between two instances of Lemmy, a free, open-source and federated link aggregation platform.
+Uses the `lemmy-js-client` library to synchronise communities (subs) between two instances of Lemmy, a free, open-source and federated link aggregation platform.

 ## Usage